beaujeant/beaujeant.github.io/AppSec101/programming.md

 The function `main` is usually expected to return an _exit status_ (`0` if the program completed successfully) and it takes two arguments:

-* `argc`: an integer which contains the amount of arguments sent
+* `argc`: an integer which contains the number of arguments sent
 *  `argv`: an array of `char` pointer which are the actual arguments sent

-We've seen earlier in chapter [CPU](/appsec101/cpu/), strings are actualy an array of `char` terminated with a NULL character (`0x00`).
-And as we've seen in this chapter, whenever we use the name of an array without bracket, this is actually a pointer to the first element of that array.
+We've seen earlier in chapter [CPU](/appsec101/cpu/), strings are actually an array of `char` terminated with a NULL character (`0x00`).
+And as we've seen in this chapter, whenever we use the name of an array without brackets, this is actually a pointer to the first element of that array.
 Whenever we deal with a string, we usually send the pointer and not a single element of the array.
 So the argument `char *argv[]` can be considered as an array of strings, where `argv[0]` is the first argument, `argv[1]` the second, etc.

 Here is an example to print all program arguments: